The tried and tested way to choose your baby’s first shoes

 Get the perfect fit

 When it comes to children’s shoes, fit and comfort are key.
-The soles should be flexible to allow movement, and the shoes should be in a breathable fabric – leather is a great option as it’s easy to keep clean.
-Leather shoes stretch and mould to the shape of the wearer’s foot, so it’s important to buy new shoes for your baby rather than using a second-hand pair.
+The soles should be flexible to allow movement, and the shoes should be in a breathable fabric – leather is a great option as it moulds to the shape of the wearer’s foot and is easy to keep clean.
 New shoes will shape to their unique footprint and let their bones develop properly.
-It’s also worth taking socks with you when getting your baby’s feet measured, and make sure they wear socks with new shoes the first few times to break them in and prevent rubbing.
+It’s also worth taking socks with you when measuring your baby’s feet and make sure they wear socks with new shoes the first few times to break them in and prevent rubbing.

 Go for a fastening that’s quick and easy to secure, such as Velcro or a buckle.
 Laces are probably best suited to a slightly older child who’s happy to stand still for a few seconds while you tie them.